dotnet/docs-maui/docs/get-started/installation.md

 ## More requirements

 .NET MAUI requires the Android 31 SDK for development.
-To develop .NET MAUI apps, you must install the following items:
+Install the following items:

 - [Microsoft Build of OpenJDK](https://www.microsoft.com/openjdk)